Francis-Calingo/Canadian-Rental-Prices-and-Immigration-ML-Predictive-Model/README.md

 # Step-by-step Guide

-**STEP 1: Problem Definition:** How much will the homes cost?
-Since house prices are a continuous variable, this is a regression problem.
+**STEP 1: Problem Definition:** Will new permanent resident targets set out by the federal government decrease rental prices across Canada?
+Since rental prices are a continuous variable, this is a regression problem.

-**STEP 2: Data Gathering:** I used the USA_Housing dataset, which I got access to through the Kaggle: House Prices - Advanced Regression Techniques.
+**STEP 2: Data Gathering:** We scraped Permanent Resident Admissions data (since 2015) from Immigration, Refugees and Citizenship Canada, and enerated synthetic rental price data using a comprehensive ChatGPT prompt to compensate for lack of proprietary data.

-**STEP 3: Data Preparation:** I prepared the data by using scaling methods..
+**STEP 3: Data Preparation:** We prepared the data by using scaling methods.

 **STEP 4: EDA (Exploratory Data Analysis):** It is important to use descriptive and graphical statistics to look for patterns, correlations, and comparisons in the dataset.
-In this step, I used heatmaps and correlation matrices to analyze the data.
+In this step, we used heatmaps and correlation matrices to analyze the data.

-**STEP 5: Data Modelling:** In this project, I used different linear regression methods including Linear Regression, Robust Regression, Ridge Regression, LASSO Regression, Polynomial Regression, Stochastic Gradient Descent, Artficial Neural Network, Random Forest Regressor and Support Vector Machine.
+**STEP 5: Data Modelling:** In this project, we used Linear Regression and Random Forest Regressor.

-**STEP 6: Validate Model:** After training the model, I used cross-validation techniques to validate the model.
+**STEP 6: Validate Model:** After training the model, we used cross-validation techniques to validate the model.

-**STEP 7: Optimize Model:** In this particular project, I didn't focus on optimizing the model, but used the models from sklearn with constant parameters.
-Parameter optimization will be a future improvement that I will be working on.
+**STEP 7: Optimize Model:** We performed Hyperparameter Tuning on Linear Regression and Random Forest Regressor models using GridSearchCV to reach the best models.

 [<b>Back to Table of Contents</b>](#table-of-contents)